aalexmrt/react-technical-interviews/04-technical-interview/merchants-client/README.md

 - [X] Improve grid system and switch figures per list
 - [X] Improve styles
 - [X] Deploy the server and client
-- [X  ] Push the repository and send it
+- [X] Push the repository and send it